Nurses’ perception of nurse-physician collaboration at emergency departments in the Gaza governorates

 12. Aghamohammadi D, Dadkhah B, Aghamohammadi M. Nurse–physician collaboration and the professional autonomy of intensive care units nurses.
 Indian journal of critical care medicine: peer-reviewed, official publication of Indian Society of Critical Care Medicine.
 2019;23(4):178.

 14. Alsallum FS, Banakhar MA, Gattan SK, Alwalani SA, Alsuhaim RA, Samarkandi RA.
 Nurses’ and physicians’ attitudes towards nurse-physician collaboration in critical care.
-Global Journal of Health Sciences.
+Global Journal of Health Science.
 2020;12:149-57.

 17. Rezaei S, Roshangar F, Rahmani A, Tabrizi FJ, Sarbakhsh P, Parvan K. Emergency nurses’ attitudes toward interprofessional collaboration and teamwork and their affecting factors: A cross-sectional study.
 Nursing and Midwifery Studies.
 2021;10(3):173-80.